paulmcevoy/CodeCooks-NewsScraping-ML/README.md

  * [Celery](http://www.celeryproject.org/) for job scheduling
  * [psycopg]( http://initd.org/psycopg/) for SQL requests, updates and inserts

+Note: All of the Python in this repository was developed in **Python3.6**

 In summary the following steps are carried out at configurable intervals (defaulted to 30 minutes):

 	1. Entity Normalisation (normalisation.py)